nawafuji/PBSproject/README.md

-how to use example
+1. how to use example

-Download Eigen and place it in the same directory with Example and GLUT
+2. Download Eigen and place it in the same directory with Example and GLUT

-cd Example;
+   cd Example

-mkdir build;
+   mkdir build

-cd build;
+   cd build

-cmake ..;
+   cmake ..

-make;
+   make

-./Example;
+   ./Example